top of page

 My father, John Seear, was a full-time Windsor coachman.
 My childhood was shaped by stable yards, early mornings, polished brass and the steady partnership between human and horse.
 I learned early that welfare comes first.
 That a horse is not machinery.
 That tradition survives only when it is respected.

 But Windsor changed.
 Traffic increased.
 Security tightened.
 The Victorian Hackney rank we had occupied since 1849 closed to horse-drawn carriages in 1991.
 Motor taxis now wait where horses once stood.
-In the two decades that followed, we relocated five times as areas of the town were pedestrianised or closed to carriage access.
+In the two decades that followed, we relocated seven times as areas of the town were pedestrianised or closed to carriage access.
 The rhythm of the streets shifted.
 A horse and carriage waiting idly at the kerb belonged to another era.
 So the work evolved.

 Today, nothing is hailed.
 Everything is hosted.

 We bring guests to the horses, not the other way round.
+Every experience is carefully shaped around the realities and rhythms of a living royal town.

 We plan the full day: Castle tickets, official guides, private dining, chauffeurs, river arrivals when appropriate.
 Sometimes we sit at the table with our guests.
 Conversation flows.
 Stories are shared.
 The carriage becomes part of something larger — a day shaped with intention.